iamkirankumaryadav/Library/Statistics/Statistics.md

 ### Central Limit Theorem
 - As the sample size increases, the distribution approaches towards normal distribution.
 - The larger the sample size, the better the approximation to a normal distribution.
-- CLT allows us to use information from samples to make references about populations.
+- CLT allows us to use information from samples to reference populations.

 <h3 name='spread'>Measures of Spread | Variability</h3>